Rage Against the Machine – The Battle of Los Angeles: #724 of best 1,000 albums ever!

 Rage Against the Machine - The Battle of Los Angeles

-Why is Rage Against the Machine’s The Battle of Los Angeles on my best 1,000 albums ever list?
+So why is Rage Against the Machine’s The Battle of Los Angeles on this best 1,000 albums ever thing?

-I’ve come to realize that I view The Battle of Los Angeles as an album in three parts.
+When it comes to The Battle of Los Angeles, I hear it in three parts.
 The first two parts consist of one song each, and the third comprises the rest of the album.

 I’ll explain.